-The term 'Secretary of the Treasury' is included in the Economics edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+'Secretary of the Treasury' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 The Secretary of the Treasury is a cabinet level post in the Federal Government of the United States.
 This important individual bears many significant responsibilities for the country.
 Treasury secretaries must create and recommend both international and domestic economics, financial, and tax policies to the President of the United States.